khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

     - *Multi-zone VS multi-region*: a dataset can be set to stored in a region, so it will be replicated to become multi-zone.
 Or, A dataset can be stored in multi-regioned.

     - *View*: it is a virtual table defined by a SQL query, you can share it externally without sharing the underlying data because we cannot export data from a view.
+View will always run everytime we run the query containing it. *"Intermidiate table"* is a basic solution but no auto update so it needs a *"scheduled upate"* service.

-    - *Materialized View*: it is saved permenantly and auto refreshed and updated with the contents of the source table.
-Materialized View can improve signigicantly ther performance of workloads.
+    - *Materialized View*: Bigquery will save "materialized view" permenantly and auto refreshed and updated with the contents of the source table.
+Materialized View can improve signigicantly ther performance of workloads. (*note: storage cost will arise for "materialized view"*).
+If we use "With clause" so many times, "Materialized view" will be a effective way to improve queries performance because "with clause" is not cached like "Materialized view".

+    ```sql
+        CREATE OR REPLACE TABLE mydataset.typical_trip AS ...   --extra cost of storage and manual update
+        CREATE VIEW my_dataset.active_users AS ...              --cost everytime running the view.
+        CREATE MATERIALIZED VIEW my_dataset.monthly_sales AS ...    --extra cost of storage but auto update
+    ```

+    - ***Warning***: "materialized view" depends on cache, but query can never be cached in following cases:
+        - Queries are never cached if they exhibit non-deterministic functions (CURRENT_TIMESTAMP() or RAND())
+        - If the table or view being queried has changed (even if the columns/rows of interest to the query are unchanged)
+        - If the table is associated with a streaming buffer (even if there are no new rows)
+        - If the query uses DML statements (INSERT, UPDATE, DELETE, and MERGE), or queries external data sources.

+    - If you find yourself using a WITH clause, view, or a subquery often, one way to potentially improve performance is to store the result into *a intermidiate table (or materialized view)*.

     - *Authorize Views*: an "authorize view" allows to share query results to particular users or groups without giving them access to the underlying source data.